quangnhat2427/facefusion_un/README.md

   --execution-providers EXECUTION_PROVIDERS [EXECUTION_PROVIDERS ...]                                                choose from the available execution providers (choices: cpu, ...)
   --execution-thread-count [1-128]                                                                                   specify the number of execution threads
   --execution-queue-count [1-32]                                                                                     specify the number of execution queries

-memory:
-  --video-memory-strategy {strict,moderate,tolerant}                                                                 specify strategy to handle the video memory
-  --system-memory-limit [0-128]                                                                                      specify the amount (gb) of system memory to be used
+  --max-memory [0-128]                                                                                               specify the maximum amount of ram to be used (in gb)

 face analyser:
   --face-analyser-order {left-right,right-left,top-bottom,bottom-top,small-large,large-small,best-worst,worst-best}  specify the order used for the face analyser